 Renault, the Group’s global brand, operates in 125 countries with a range of nearly 30 models, rolled out in different versions (PC and LCV) and phases.
 Founded in 1898, Renault has marked automotive history since the start, under the banner of broadly affordable innovation and a thirst for new challenges.

-The Renault brand recently gave new impetus to its design, under the guidance of Laurens van den Acker, to strengthen the appeal of its products.
+Adapting to driver requirements and to its times, Renault is continuously renewing the design of its vehicles.
+The brand recently gave new impetus to its design, under the guidance of Laurens van den Acker, to strengthen the appeal of its products.
 The new design strategy revolves around three keywords: simplicity, sensuality and warmth.
 Renault design seeks to stir the emotions, conveying the brand’s passion for cars and reflecting its Latin culture.
 The design renewal was first seen on the DeZir concept car.
 Renault styling today is applied more consistently and is instantly recognizable, particularly through the showcased diamond on the front end and flowing body lines.

-The Renault brand range scores top marks on quality, as borne out in the ratings of international bodies.
+The Renault brand range scores top marks on quality, as borne out in the ratings of international bodies and carry the “quality made” label.
 The brand aims to stand as a pioneer in sustainable mobility for all.
+The brand is also returning to its activity as a quality engine manufacturer, supplying three of the Formula 1 teams with the RS27, which has already delivered an array of prizes.

 Renault in 3 figures